atrivialhero/atrivialhero.github.io/love.md

 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These are great people I discovered making art in many awesome ways from all over the country.
 Links are provided with artists when available.

+***iLike, iLike Designs***
+These crafty sisters from Las Vegas, Nevada create fun, original accessories for people and pets!
+For people looking for unique style or gifts, they "promise you like!"
 ***Noah the Wordsmith***

 ***Peter and the Tribe***